Optimizing importance weighting in the presence of sub-population shifts: Introduction

 This paper addresses the question of how to weigh each observation in an importance weighting scheme that aims to mitigate the effects of a distribution shift.
 Typically, the weights are chosen based on a heuristic argument.
 For example, in group-weighted empirical risk minimization (GW-ERM) they are chosen such that the weighted training loss is unbiased for the expected loss with respect to the test distribution.
 We argue that such a choice is usually not optimal: for a limited training sample it does not lead to estimated model parameters that minimize the expected loss with respect to the test distribution.
 Because of the limited size of the sample, heuristically chosen weights tend to put too much weight on certain observations (usually the minority groups).
 They thereby introduce significant variance, due to a strong dependence of the trained model on the particulars of the training data.
 We illustrate this bias-variance trade-off for importance weighting analytically with an example of a linear regression model in the presence of a sub-population shift.

 Secondly, we introduce an estimation procedure for the optimal weights via a bi-level optimization problem, where the weights and the model parameters are optimized simultaneously.
 In the context of last-layer retraining of DNNs in the presence of sub-population shifts, we show empirically, for benchmark vision and natural language processing datasets, that existing state-of-the-art importance weighting methods (see Section \ref{sec:related_work}) can be improved significantly by optimizing for the weights.
 We find that both the weighted average and worst-group accuracy generally improve, and that optimized weights increase robustness against the choice of hyperparameters for training.
 We show that the effect of optimizing weights is larger when the limited size of the training sample becomes pressing, namely in the case of a small total sample size or when the minority groups are small.
+We provide an implementation of this procedure as an open-source package (\href{https://github.com/fholstege/base-optweights}{link}).

 We emphasize that the proposed procedure for optimizing weights should not be positioned as a new importance weighting method.
 Instead, it should be seen as an addition to existing methods that typically improves their generalization performance.